 If you have positively identified belladonna in your yard, take all the necessary precautions to avoid skin contact.
 Wear long sleeves, long pants, boots, and gloves.
 If the plant is tall and there is the slightest risk that your face can get in contact with the plant, also wear goggles or a full-face respirator.

 If belladonna starts to regrow from residual roots, the most efficient chemical to use is a non-selective herbicide such as glyphosate.
-Make sure to apply the herbicide when the shoots are still very small to minimize the use of herbicide and hit the plant before it can spread again.
+Make sure to apply the herbicide when the shoots are still very small to minimize the use of herbicide and kill the plant before it can spread again.

 Poison Control - National Capital Poison Center.
 “Poisonous and Non-Poisonous Plants.”
 Poison.org.
 N.p., n.d.
 Web.